 Customer feedback is an essential part of the customer experience.
 It can improve customer service, better understand their needs and wants, identify pain points, and create a more personalized experience.

 Customer feedback is a vital part of the success of any business.
-If you want to grow your customer base and keep them engaged, it's essential to be aware of what they are saying about your product or service.
+To grow your customer base and keep them engaged, you must know what they say about your product or service.

 What is Customer Feedback?

 Customer feedback is the information, insights, and opinions customers experience with your product or services, including positive reactions and complaints.

 User feedback can come from various channels such as surveys, emails, slack, live chat, user interviews, app ratings, social media comments, and more.